 Put an Empty Nook to Work

-A deep recess created a spot to park a twin bed in this studio apartment seen on Bjurfors.
-Placing the mattress on a platform with built-in storage drawers makes the most of the little nook.Continue to 25 of 26 below.
+A deep recess provides just enough space to position a twin bed in this studio apartment on Bjurfors.
+Placing the mattress on a platform with built-in storage drawers capitalizes the little nook.Continue to 21 of 22 below.

 Build a Cubby for Your Bed

-A custom fabricated wood platform with built-in cabinetry by Jordan Parnass Digital Architecture solved the challenge of what to do with the bed in this New York City studio apartment.
-On top of the piece of smart furniture is enough space for queen size mattress.
-Below is plenty of storage and an integrated ladder.
+A custom fabricated wood platform with built-in cabinetry by Jordan Parnass Digital Architecture incorporates the bed in this New York City studio apartment.
+The efficient piece accommodates a queen-size mattress, as well as plenty of storage and an integrated ladder.